zlenczyk/bloom-snap-web/README.md

 1. Copy **all environment variable keys** from the provided `.env.example` file.

-2. Create a file named `.env` in the root of the project. (required for Prisma / database) Add the database-related variables and request the actual values from the project owner.
+2. Create a file named `.env` in the root of the project. (required for Prisma / database) Add the database-related variables and request the actual values from the project owner (https://onetimesecret.com/en/, etc.).
 Those are:

 ```bash
 DATABASE_URL=